ai4os/ai4-ansible/docs/site_ansible.md

 ## 2. Ask for certificates

-To join the federated cluster, you need Nomad certificates for your nodes.
+To join the federated cluster, new site certificates are needed for the new nodes.
 For this:

 - Send the already configured hosts file to the IFCA admin.
-- Wait for the IFCA admin to provide the ZIP file with the Nomad certificates.
+- Wait for the IFCA admin to provide the ZIP file with those certificates.

-In addition, you need SSL certificates for your Traefik nodes.
+In addition, SSL certificates are needed for the new Traefik node.
 For this:

-- select a name where your deployments will be accessible
+- Select a name `new_site_name` where the new site deployments will be accessible.
-- send an email to the provided contact person asking for certificates covering:
+- Send an email to the provided contact person asking for certificates covering:
-  + `<your_name>-deployments.cloud.ai4eosc.eu` (for AI4EOSC sites)
+  + `<new_site_name>-deployments.cloud.ai4eosc.eu` (for AI4EOSC sites)
-  + `*.<your_name>-deployments.cloud.ai4eosc.eu` (for AI4EOSC sites)
+  + `*.<new_site_name>-deployments.cloud.ai4eosc.eu` (for AI4EOSC sites)
-  + `<your_name>-deployments.cloud.imagine-ai.eu` (for iMagine sites)
+  + `<new_site_name>-deployments.cloud.imagine-ai.eu` (for iMagine sites)
-  + `*.<your_name>-deployments.cloud.imagine-ai.eu` (for iMagine sites)
+  + `*.<new_site_name>-deployments.cloud.imagine-ai.eu` (for iMagine sites)
-- you will receive an reply with a `.key` file,
+- You will receive a reply with a `.key` file.
-- you will receive an email with several `.pem` files.
+- You will receive an email with several `.pem` files.
-  Download the one stating **Certificate (w/ issuer after), PEM encoded**,
+  Download the one stating **Certificate (w/ issuer after), PEM encoded**.
-- put both files in a folder and zip the contents,
+- Put both files (`.key`and `.pem`) in a folder and zip the content.
-- go to [nsupdate](https://nsupdate.fedcloud.eu/) and log with your EGI credentials.
+- Go to [nsupdate](https://nsupdate.fedcloud.eu/) and log with your EGI credentials.
   You should be able to see you new domains in `Overview`.
   Go to each host and use `Set new IPv4 address` to set the IP address to the public IP of your Traefik node.

-Once you have the ZIP files, place them in your Ansible master.
-By default the should go under `/home/ubuntu/`:
+Once having obtained both ZIP files, place them in the Ansible master.
+By default they should go under `/home/ubuntu/`:

 - `/home/ubuntu/<new_site_certs>.zip`.